Runn-Fast/blog/hasura/README.md

 queries, as well as handling exceptions and making sure the whole thing was secure.

-Hasura, an open-source GraphQL engine.

-From our initial testing, it was clear that Hasura was the fastest option.
-Behind the scenes, it would convert each GraphQL request into just a single SQL query, which is incredible for performance.

-It does require that your database schema is aligned with your API, fortunately for us, our database already was.
+We soon discovered [Hasura](https://hasura.io/), which is an open-source GraphQL engine.
+It automatically generates a ready-to-use GraphQL API based on the schema of your database and uses advanced techniques to resolve queries as quickly as possible.
+It does require that your database schema is aligned closely with your API.
+Fortunately, our database already was.

+From our initial testing, it was clear that Hasura was extremely fast.
+Behind the scenes, it would convert each GraphQL request into just a single SQL query, minimising overhead and getting that raw database performance we knew was there.

-[PostGraphile](https://www.graphile.org/) is an alternative to Hasura, with many similar features.
+[PostGraphile](https://www.graphile.org/) is a popular alternative to Hasura, with many similar features.
 One serious benefit of using Postgraphile was that it was written in JavaScript (Hasura is written in Haskell) and would be a lot easier for us to contribute to.
-We decided to go with Hasura because it can integrate with our existing Ruby on Rails server, instead of having to configure SQL functions for all our custom mutations.
+PostGraphile makes good use of native PostgreSQL functions, while Hasura encourages the use of webhooks to implement custom mutations.

-We performed some rough benchmarks, and found that Hasura was substantially faster than our Rails server and marginally faster than PostGraphile.
-This convinced us that switching to Hasura would resolve performance issues we had been struggling with.
+We performed a few benchmark tests, which showed that Hasura was extremely fast, making our Rails server look sluggish in comparison.
+We also found that Hasura had a slight performance edge over PostGraphile.

-The idea of not having to write our GraphQL server also appealed to us.
-Hasura provides query resolves for each table along with mutations to insert, update and delete rows.
+Hasura's support for webhooks would also allow us to integrate it with our existing Ruby on Rails server and reuse the business logic for custom mutations (where performance isn't as much of a concern).

+We were convinced that switching to Hasura was a sensible choice and would bring big performance improvements to the app.

 The Migration
 -------------